chirpstack/chirpstack-docs/src/chirpstack-gateway-relay/protocol.md

 #### Delay

-This holds the relative delay to the Uplink ID which must be used for the downlink transmission:
+This holds the relative delay in seconds to the Uplink ID which must be used for the downlink transmission:

 Bits: